 Competitive Diversity Fellowships are available to first-year underrepresented students accepted into the BBSP.
 These collaborative awards between IMSD, T32 or HHMI training programs, and the UNC School of Medicine provide 1-2 years of salary support and a $1000 travel award to give a research presentation at a scientific conference.
 Partnerships have been established with the following training programs:

 - Molecular and Cellular Biophysics

 - Translational Medicine

 IMSD participants can choose from a menu of outstanding professional development opportunities that enable each individual student to reach their full potential.
 These opportunities are available in group and one-on-one sessions with nationally recognized professional consultants in public speaking/presentation, scientific writing, and career planning.
-Another unique highlight of our program is the opportunity to collaborate with biostatistics PhD candidates who can serve as consultants to assist participants with experimental design and data analysis for their research project.

 Since outstanding scholastic performance makes students more competitive for fellowships and training grants, our Academic and Career Excellence (ACE) Program offers tremendous academic support tailored to meet the specific needs of each IMSD participant.
 ACE staff are PhDed scientists who provide academic coaching for courses, development of critical analysis skills, and comprehensive exam preparation.
 Additionally, ACE instructors and experienced IMSD graduate students provide mentorship to assist first year students with their transition into graduate school.